esciencecenter-digital-skills/python-intermediate-development-tno/episodes/41-code-review.md

   merge the changes onto the base branch.
   Typically, it is the code author's responsibility to merge but this may differ from team to team.
-  In our case, you will merge the changes on the PR on your repository.
+  In our case, you will merge the changes on the MR on your repository.

 2. Delete the merged branch to reduce the clutter in the repository.